 The following economic case for right-to-work is an enlarged excerpt from a joint report prepared by a group of faculty members associated with Northwood University and Central Michigan State for the Michigan Chamber of Commerce entitled, 2012 Michigan Economic Competitiveness Study.
 This part of the report was written by Richard M. Ebeling, professor of economics at Northwood University.

-The current economic crisis that has gripped the United States over the last several years has been especially negative in its affects on the levels and opportunities for employment in various parts of the country.
+The current economic crisis that has gripped the United States over the last several years has been especially negative in its effects on the levels and opportunities for employment in various parts of the country.
 Michigan has been one of the hardest hit states, with unemployment levels significantly above the national average.

 A number of states attempting to recover from the severity of the recession have been looking at policy changes and economic reforms that could improve the labor market in terms of job creation.
 One of these policy changes has been reconsideration of Right-to-Work Laws.
 (Moore and Newman, 1985)